 Understanding Probate in Texas

-Probate in Texas is the legal process of validating a will, paying debts, and distributing assets.
-When a house is part of the estate, the probate court must approve its sale unless the will provides “independent administration.”
-In Lake Jackson, probate is handled through the Brazoria County courts, and the timeline can vary dramatically.
+Probate in Texas validates wills, pays debts, and distributes assets.
+If a house is part of the estate, the probate court generally must approve its sale—unless the will provides “independent administration.”
+Brazoria County handles probate locally, and timelines vary:

 Independent vs. Dependent Administration